 Cost Function Intuition

 Gradient descent Explained

-- Imagine the error surface as a 3D image with parameters theta0 and theta1 on x and y axis and Error value in z axis
+- Imagine the error surface as a 3D image with parameters theta0 and theta1 on x and y-axis and Error value in the z-axis

 - The intuition behind gradient descent is to choose the parameters that minimize the cost as low as possible

 - Descending down the cost function is made in the direction of the steepest descent

 - The learning parameter(alpha) decides the magnitude of each step